LazaUK/AOAI-Streaming-TokenUsage/README.md

 ```

 ## 3. System- and Tiktoken-calculated token usage in non-streaming API calls
-When the Streaming option is disabled, Completion payload contains "usage" dictionary with the count of prompt and completion tokens.
+When the Streaming option is disabled, Completion payload contains "usage" dictionary with the system-provided count of prompt and completion tokens.
 ``` JSON
 "usage": {
   "prompt_tokens": 12,